-Compensation costs, net of estimated forfeitures due to termination of employment or failure to meet performance targets, are recognized on a straight-line basis over the requisite service period of the award.
-The requisite service period is generally the vesting period stated in the award.
+Compensation costs, net of estimated forfeitures due to termination of employment or failure to meet performance targets, are recognized on a straight-line basis over the requisite service period is generally the vesting period stated in the award.
 However, because stock compensation grants vest upon the retirement of the employee, grants to retirement-eligible employees are expensed immediately and grants to employees who will become retirement eligible prior to the end of the stated vesting period are expensed over such shorter period.
 The vesting of certain awards is also accelerated if performance measures are met.
 If it is expected those performance measures will be met, compensation costs are expensed over the accelerated vesting period.